 Performance And Dynamics

-The E Tron GT comes powered by a 85kWh battery pack, that would give it a range of around 480km per charge.
+The E Tron GT comes powered by an 85 kWh battery pack, which would give it a range of around 480km per charge.
 Much like the Taycan, the Audi E Tron GT also supports DC fast charging.
 Plug in to a fast charger and you could charge for another 60 miles in just five minutes.
 This is definitely not something you would hear about every other EV out here.
 Audi has introduced a thermal management system which works in sync with the new 800V electrical architecture, to precondition the battery pack to the optimum temperature for the fastest possible charging speeds.

 While Audi India has given out no official word as to when or if at all they would be bringing the E Tron GT to our shores, we expect the same to happen sometime in 2022.
 Audi India is planning to bring in their EV lineup in a matter of months, by launching the E Tron SUV to pilot the EV saga.
 With Porsche known to be readying the Taycan for a soon-to-happen India launch as well, we definitely hope Audi to bring in the E Tron GT in another year or so…